enzo-project/enzo-e/project/principles.rst

 instructions.  *Data structure padding*---separating field arrays by some small multiple of the cache line length---can reduce cache conflict and improve cache reuse.
-Block size, data alignment, and data structure padding are all controllable through Enzo-P's parameter file.
+Block size, data alignment, and data structure padding are all controllable through Enzo-E's parameter file.

 The **Particle** class represents particles associated with blocks in